-So where do strawberries fit in?
+So, where do strawberries fit in?
 In the wild, rats eat fruits and berries, so it’s no surprise pet rats would like them too.
-They’ll happily nibble on bites of strawberry if you provide them as an occasional treat.
+They’ll happily nibble on bites of strawberry if you provide them as occasional treats.

 How to Prepare Strawberries for Your Rat

-If you’re going to give your pet rat strawberries, make sure that you cut the berries into small pieces.
+If you’re going to give strawberries to your pet rat, make sure that you cut the berries into small pieces.
 This will prevent choking or other trouble with chewing the strawberries.
 Make sure you clean the berries carefully to remove any contaminants or pesticides.
 You can also remove the leaves from the top of the strawberries.

 Benefits of Strawberries for Rats

-Strawberries are a healthy treat.
-They contain many vitamins such as C, B, and K. They are also an excellent source of magnesium, fiber, and potassium.
-Strawberries are low in calories as well, so an occasional berry won’t cause your rat to gain weight.
+Strawberries are healthy treats.
+They contain many vitamins, such as C, B, and K. They are also an excellent source of magnesium, fiber, and potassium.
+Strawberries are low in calories, so an occasional berry won’t cause your rat to gain weight.

-Strawberries are just one of many fruits and veggies you can safely feed your pet rat.
-Some fruit favorites include:
+Strawberries are among the many fruits and veggies that you can safely feed your pet rat.
+Fruit favorites include:

-Vegetables are also a wonderful snack choice for pet rats.
-Some of the best veggie options include:
+Vegetables are also wonderful snack choices for pet rats.
+The best veggie options include:

 Any tough veggies, like carrots, potatoes, sweet potatoes, and squash, should be steamed and peeled before being fed to your rat.
-This makes them easier for them to eat.
+This makes them easier to eat.

 Foods You Should Never Give Your Rat

-There are quite a few foods you should never feed your pet rat.
+There are quite a few foods that you should never feed your pet rat.
 Just because they’ll eat a little of everything in the wild doesn’t mean it’s good for their health.
-You want your pet rat to be in good health so don’t feed them the following:
+You want your pet rat to be in good health, so don’t feed them the following:

 Rats are excellent pets that require the same care in feeding as any other animal does.
 They have specific dietary needs that should be met to ensure optimal health.

-Strawberries are just one of many fresh fruits and vegetables that can be included in the ideal rat diet.
+Strawberries are among the many fresh fruits and vegetables that can be included in the ideal rat diet.